-It's an optional way to let the voters in your district know about you.
-You can write a 200-word statement (or 250 for state candidates) that is published in our voter information guide.
+It is an optional way to let the voters in your district know about you.
+You can write a 200-word statement (or 250 for U.S Rep, State Assembly, State Senate candidates) that is published in our voter information guide.
 This guide has information about the cost and format of the candidate statements.